Dogs Can't Live on Meat Alone

 Let’s say we put Dog G (represented by the gray bar on the chart below) on an extreme diet that only contains turkey meat and skin.
 That poor animal would be getting less than 100% of their recommended intake of calcium, copper, iron, magnesium, manganese, zinc, folate and vitamins A, B1 and D. Without the minimum requirement of these ten essential nutrients, Dog G could develop deficiency symptoms with serious effects to his health.

 However, if we replace just 10% of the calories in this diet with different plant ingredients, the amounts of some nutrients increase significantly and it may be even possible to meet the recommended minimum.
 We use spinach (green bars), mushrooms (tan bars), and peas (brown bars) as examples to show that plant-based ingredients can be included in a dog’s diet as sources of essential vitamins and minerals.

 Some plants are better at providing certain nutrients than others.
 For example, spinach is a great source of calcium while mushrooms and peas are not.
 Mushrooms are unique in that they are sources of copper and vitamin D. This complexity is why designing a diet that is both nutritionally balanced and appetizing to dogs is very challenging.

-A variety of ingredients, as well as fortification and supplementation, are key to a well-balanced diet meeting the recommended nutrient allowances, and it is important that this practice be carried out by a board-certified veterinary nutritionist.
-And there are fewer than 100 of those in the US.
-(HINT: Our Nom Nom Chief Nutrition Officer is one.)
+A variety of ingredients, as well as fortification and supplementation, are key to a well-balanced diet meeting the recommended nutrient allowances, and it's important that this practice be carried out by a Board Certified Veterinary Nutritionist® — there are fewer than 100 of those in the entire United States, and we've got two right on staff.

 Plants are also great sources of phytonutrients